 5. Learn to delegate

 Don’t be afraid to ask for help and learn to slowly trust someone with your work.
+Delegating helps you stay focus on what really matters and therefore helps you improve your productivity.

 6. Turn off all distraction